icarcal/beer-prox-api/README.md

 **Access the app on http://localhost:3000**

-Despite of being a proxy, you can overwaarite the following filters (and only this fields, any other filter will be removed from the proxy).
+Despite of being a proxy, you can overwrite the following filters (and only this fields, any other filter will be removed from the proxy).

 | PARAM     | TYPE   | DETAILS                                                                                                                                                                        |
 | --------- | ------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |